-Presentation and discussion of the key operating statistics of revenue per shipment and shipments per day for the ArcBest segment exclude statistical data of our managed transportation solutions transactions.
-Growth in managed transportation solutions has increased the number of shipments for these services to approximately 40% of the ArcBest segment's total shipments, while the business represents approximately 15% of segment revenues for the year ended December 31, 2022.
-Due to the nature of our managed transportation solutions which typically involve a larger number of shipments at a significantly lower revenue per shipment level than the segment's other service offerings, inclusion of the managed transportation solutions data would result in key operating statistics which are not representative of the operating results of the segment as a whole.
-As such, the key operating statistics management uses to evaluate performance of the ArcBest segment exclude managed transportation services transactions.
+Presentation and discussion of the key operating statistics of revenue per shipment and shipments per day for the Asset-Light segment previously excluded statistical data of our managed transportation solutions transactions, as inclusion of the data resulted in key operating statistics which were not representative of the operating results of the segment as a whole due to the nature of our managed transportation solutions, which typically involve a larger number of shipments at a significantly lower revenue per shipment level than the segment's other service offerings.
+However, initiatives have been successful in expanding our managed transportation solution to be a larger proportion of the total segment.
+As such, the key operating statistics management uses to evaluate performance of the Asset-Light segment now include managed transportation services transactions for all periods presented and discussed below.